Marijuana Coming to a Pharmacy Near You

 6. Epidiolex is not something you can get an exact copy of from a dispensary, at least not that I know of.
 You cannot get the same effects by smoking marijuana either!

 This is a medication that is only approved to treat seizures, and it is different than Marinol (dronabinol), the other pharmaceutical that is currently FDA approved for chemotherapy-induced nausea and vomiting.
 This is a synethic form of cannabis, it is not at all the same plant.
-Epidiolex is more closely related to pot than Marinol because it contains CBD (which naturally occurs in cannabis), unlike Marinol which contains absolutely NO part of the pot plant.
+Epidiolex is more closely related to pot than Marinol because it contains CBD (which naturally occurs in cannabis), unlike Marinol which contains absolutely NO part of the marijuana plant.

 Epidiolex will probably get secretly prescribed for many other painful syndromes and conditions, but technically, it is really only supposed to be ordered for seizure disorders such as Lennox-Gastaut Syndrome or Dravet Syndrome, in babies aged 2 years or older.
 See the graph below my article, if you’d like to differentiate between seizures, including Dravet syndrome.